VisionEval/OSwhitepaper/VEwhitepaper.md

 Typical `git` workflow involves a single master repository.
 Developers can fork that repository, make modifications, and then push those modifications back to the master.
 To have separate workspaces for some users (contractors) than others, one solution would be to have two git repositories.

-The process of copying from one repository to a second one, while preserving all the history, would be as follows:

-Using the [`git bash`](https://git-scm.com/) command line tool:

-1. In top-level git directory, make a copy of existing repository using clone, and rename it

-    `git clone github.com/username/originalrepo newrepo`

-2. Go into that repository, delete the link to the original repository, and re-write each file to start new branch history using filter-branch.
-This needs to be done for each top-level subdirectory in the repository, where `foldername` refers to a given subdirectory.

-    `cd newrepo`

-    `git remote rm origin`

-    `git filter-branch -subdirectory-filter foldername -- --all`

-3. Now make a new directory and place all those re-written files in the new directory.
-As above, `foldername` refers to the subdirectory name, and is the only variable which would change in this process.

-    `mkdir foldername`

-    `mv * foldername`

-    `git add .`

-    `git commit`

-    Add a commit message, hit `esc`, `:wq` to save and quit `vim`.

-4. Push it to GitHub.
-Create the repository on GitHub first, then add this to the remote

-    `git remote add origin https://github.com/username/newrepo`

-    `git push -u origin master`

-5. [Transfer this to another GitHub user](https://help.GitHub.com/articles/transferring-a-repository-owned-by-your-personal-account/
-)
-This sends an email to the proposed new repository owner, asking them to confirm it.

 ### Reviewing contributions from multiple sources